caitlinch/treelikeness-metrics/README.md

 + Scripts
     + All scripts necessary to completely replicate this analysis are included in the `code/` folder
     + Each script includes an overview, a list of necessary parameters or file paths,  and a list of software necessary to run that script
-+ Output
-    + All `.csv` files containing output from each stage of the analysis can be found in the `output/` folder
-    + The `.csv` files are grouped by the simulation approach -  `exp1` for the random tree simulations and `exp2` for the introgression simulations
 + Conda enviroment
     + The `environment.yml` file is included to replicate the conda environment used for this project
 + Instructions for replication